Gas Station Chargebacks - Visa Mandates 2021

-Merchants who deal in the necessities of modern life and other traditional commodities may feel less vulnerable to chargebacks than retailers operating in the wild west of ecommerce.
+Merchants who deal in the necessities of modern life and other traditional commodities may feel less vulnerable to chargebacks than retailers operating in the wild west of eCommerce.
 Certainly, there are risks that are reduced when you’re selling straightforward products at physical storefronts.
 However, merchants should always seek to understand the specific chargeback scenarios that affect their type of business.
-This October, the chargeback liability for non-EMV transactions at gas stations will shift, putting those merchants at increased risk for chargebacks.
-Are fuel merchants prepared to make the changes necessary to protect themselves from a dramatic spike in chargebacks once this shift occurs?
+In April, the chargeback liability for non-EMV transactions at gas stations shifted, putting those merchants at increased risk for chargebacks.
+Fuel merchants who haven't yet upgraded their card readers should be prepared for a dramatic increase in chargebacks.
+Fortunately, there are ways merchants can fight back.

 EMV-enabled card readers are ubiquitous at brick-and-mortar retail establishments these days, and for good reason.
 The EMV chip helps to prevent the authorization of transactions made with stolen or cloned credit cards, protecting consumers and reducing fraud in card-present environments.
 Many gas station pumps, however, still use card readers that work by reading the magnetic stripe on the back of the payment card.